adaskal/Final-Project/README.md

 Verbal memory test:
-Player is given list of 10 random words at beginning of test.
-At end of test, they are presented with a different list of 10 words and asked to recall if any of the new words are in the old word list.
-Uses a True/False quiz mechanic.
+Player is given list of 10 random words at beginning of the game.
+At end of the game, they are presented with a different list of 10 words and asked to recall if any of the new words are in the starting word list.
+Uses a True/False quiz mechanic to determine if the user inputed the correct answer.

 Reaction time test: